-The goal is to not blow off when the power fails on a super-hot day.
+The goal is to keep the expansion tank from blowing off when the power fails on a super-hot day.
 To do this, the system needs to be designed along the lines of a drain-back system.
-Sometimes it’s called a steam-back system.
+(Sometimes it’s called a steam-back system.)
 This is the only sure way to design this to make it work correctly.

 Let me explain, and your other questions will start to become clear once you understand how it works.